memextech/hive-social-network-guide/README.md

-# Hive Social Network Development Guide
+# Hive Social Network Example App

-A comprehensive guide and working example for building social network applications on top of the Hive blockchain.
+An app with comprehensive Memex rules for building social network applications on top of the Hive blockchain.
 This repository contains both practical documentation and a fully functional Next.js application demonstrating Hive integration.

 ## 🌐 Live Demo